jeffteeters/sphinxcontrib-bibtexpdflink/docs/source/install.rst

 Then the pdf files must be placed in directory: ``_static/papers``.

+The directory specified for *bibtexpdflink_note_dir* must be directly inside the top-level Sphinx source directory (the same directory containing the Sphinx ``conf.py`` file).

 The names of the pdf and notes files must be the same as the bibtex citation key, but respectively with extension ".pdf" and ".rst".